gustaveroussy/advancedQC/README.md

 In order to create a MultiQc report you have to scan the directory where the json files are saved.
 example: `MultiQC  <local directory> -c <local directory>/GitHub/advancedQC/MultiQC_file/multiqc_config.yaml`.
 - You must add the customized config file named "multiqc_config.yaml".
 This command is necessary to obtain the beeswarm.
-- The emplacement of the report can be chose by the user by adding this command:`-o <local directory>/Documents`
+- The emplacement of the report can be chose by adding this command:`-o <local directory>/Documents`